Always be the first to know! Sign up here to receive the latest news, reviews, special offers and more...

 Forest Forge Theatre Company has been delivering high quality Creative Learning projects for the past 30 years.

-Creative Learning is at the core of Forest Forge’s work both in terms of the way we work and who we reach out to and engage with.
+Alongside our professional productions our Creative Learning programme forms the core of our work, both in terms of the way we work and who we reach out to and engage with.

 The Creative Learning programme has three basic strands:

 This is our work in Schools and Colleges.
-We offer a range of workshops to schools on a variety of subjects from physical theatre, writing and devising to storytelling.
-We can offer residencies for certain projects as well as discrete projects for individual schools.
+We offer a range of workshops to schools on a variety of subjects including physical theatre, writing, devising and storytelling.
+We can offer residencies or discrete projects for individual schools.
 We have a wealth of experience in working with different age ranges, abilities and with groups including Pupil Referal Units and young people with Autism.
 We are regularly asked to speak at and run workshops at teacher conferences and INSET days.
 Details of our more popular workshops can be found on our Education Programme, but we are always willing to discuss other ideas and the ways we can help.